diamond-diadem/diamond-diadem.github.io/content/en/workflows/aiida-n2p2/installation.md

 cd examples
 ```

-You can have acces two example both in local and super computer.
+You can have access to two examples both in local and super computer.

-### Tree of n2p2 adida plugin
+### Tree of n2p2 aiida plugin

 ```
 ├── aiida_n2p2